 Please add these two records:

-Note: abc.com used below is an example.
-Replace abc.com with their domain.
+Note: king.com is used below as an example.
+Replace king.com with your domain.

 Record type: MX

 MX record value: 10 feedback-smtp.us-east-1.amazonses.com

 SPF record value: "v=spf1 include:spf.zomentummail.com ~all"